pisv/gethandly.wiki-playground/Step-Three.md

 protocols involved, and here we will give you a taste of what it is all about.

-The primary interfaces are `IElementChangeListener`, `IElementChangeEvent`, and `IHandleDelta`.
-There are also some useful implementations, namely `ElementChangeEvent`, `HandleDelta`, and `HandleDeltaBuilder`, that can be subclassed if needed.
+The primary interfaces are `IElementChangeListener`, `IElementChangeEvent`, and `IElementDelta`.
+There are also some useful implementations, namely `ElementChangeEvent`, `ElementDelta`, and `ElementDifferencer`, which can be subclassed if needed.

 The interface `IElementChangeListener` should be implemented by clients